 IBISWorld’s report, which was published in May 2015, coincided with the Australian government’s announcement that spending in childcare systems throughout the country would be increased by $3.5 billion AUD while statutory parental leave requirements would be reduced.

-This announcement came as good news for small businesses that operate in the childcare industry, including long day care, family day care, and before and after-school care, with revenues in the childcare sector expected to increase by as much as 34.8% annually, from $9 billion per year between 2014 and 15 to $12 billion by 2019-20.
+This announcement came as good news for small businesses that operate in the childcare industry, including long day care, family daycare, and before and after-school care, with revenues in the childcare sector expected to increase by as much as 34.8% annually, from $9 billion per year between 2014 and 15 to $12 billion by 2019-20.
 Of these, pre-school children of around three and four years old will represent the biggest demographic.

 According to existing research, 90% of four-year-old children require some form of care.
-To meet rising demand, there is a need for the development and implementation of more long-term strategies by which qualified childcare workers can be recruited and trained and to develop opportunities that entail that careers in this sector are fulfilling, valued and sufficiently compensated.
+To meet rising demand, there is a need for the development and implementation of more long-term strategies by which qualified childcare workers can be recruited and trained and to develop opportunities that entail that careers in this sector are fulfilling, valued, and sufficiently compensated.

-According to Matt Hodges from Randstad Education, Australia’s biggest recruiter in the childcare sector, demand is high for quality trained staff and that more and more organisations are seeking qualified childhood teachers.
+According to Matt Hodges from Randstad Education, Australia’s biggest recruiter in the childcare sector, demand is high for quality trained staff, and that more and more organisations are seeking qualified childhood teachers.

 Matt highlighted how it is essential that investment is made in the childcare industry to ensure the demands of the future can be met.
-Many organisations are now offering childcare facilities in a bid to attract employees of the highest calibre.
+Many organisations are now offering childcare facilities in a bid to attract employees of the highest caliber.
 To achieve this, they need access to qualified and trained personnel.
 Matt also described how some areas of Australia; for example, Canberra, are extremely competitive and may suffer from resource shortages.

-Is clear to everybody that the industry is set to undergo some significant changes and developments in the next few years and it will be interesting to see what happens next.
+It is clear to everybody that the industry is set to undergo some significant changes and developments in the next few years and it will be interesting to see what happens next.